lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 ##### Minion Cards

 Minion cards are played by the minions (vampires and allies) the Methuselah controls.
+They're also considered played by the Methuselah for all game and effect purposes.

 ##### Event Cards

 Event cards are put into play during the discard phase to represent events that affect the World of Darkness as a whole (see [Event Card](#event-card)).
+They're also considered played by the Methuselah for all game and effect purposes.

 ##### Playing a Card